GoogleCloudPlatform/kubectl-ai/README.md

 You can also extend its capabilities by defining your own custom tools.
 By default, `kubectl-ai` looks for your tool configurations in `~/.config/kubectl-ai/tools.yaml`.

-To specify a different configuration file, use:
+To specify tools configuration files or directories containing tools configuration files, use:

 ```shell
 kubectl-ai --custom-tools-config=YOUR_CONFIG
 ```

-Define your custom tools using the following schema.
-You can include multiple tools in a single configuration file:
+You can include multiple tools in a single configuration file, or a single tool in multiple configuration files.
+Define your custom tools using the following schema:

 ```yaml
 - name: tool_name